 So far, so good.
 But what about the following questions — Who is communicating with your hosts?
 Which ports of your hosts are used?
 Who talks most often, i.e. who are the so-called 'top talkers'?
 Which applications are used in the network?
 Is my network performing well and where are the bottlenecks, if any?
 Are there threats, for instance from Distributed Denial of Service (DDoS) attacks?

 To get answers to such and similar questions, a deep analysis of your network is necessary — which Checkmk alone cannot do.
 Here an analysis of the network flows is needed, i.e. the many communication relationships that take place simultaneously in the network.
 A network flow is defined by source and by destination (each determined by the IP address and port) and the protocol used.

-ntopng is the powerful and resource-efficient software for monitoring and analysing network traffic in real time as well as data from the past — so that it can provide the answers to the questions posed above. ntopng is the core of the open-source network traffic monitoring solution from the company ntop.
+ntopng is the powerful and resource-efficient software for monitoring and analyzing network traffic in real time as well as data from the past — so that it can provide the answers to the questions posed above. ntopng is the core of the Open Source network traffic monitoring solution from the company ntop.
 In an ntop solution, data is usually collected from the devices via special software modules (nProbe) and forwarded to ntopng for analysis.

-ntopng is related to Checkmk in more ways than one — it comes from and is rooted in the open source world. ntopng is available in a freely-available ('Community') and in several extended ('Professional' and 'Enterprise') versions.
+ntopng is related to Checkmk in more ways than one — it comes from and is rooted in the Open Source world. ntopng is available in a freely-available ('Community') and in several extended ('Professional' and 'Enterprise') versions.
 The user interface is web-based and offers the information in views and dashboards.
 Multiple users can be created and each user can be assigned a role.
-Alerting based on thresholds is supported.
+Notifications based on thresholds are supported.
 Lastly, the data can be fetched from ntopng via REST API.